 Wolverine: The original ongoing series by Claremont.

 Before the Phoenix Saga: UXM 94-100: If you can find them, the way to read these is to find Classic X-Men #’s 1-44.
 These re-print Giant-Size X-Men #1 through UXM #138.
 The first 44 issues of Classic X-Men contain an extra 12 page story by Claremont.
 These stories are great!
 They are often more personal stories then you get in the main comic and help to fill in character details.
 They are also written by a much more seasoned writer (an older Claremont).
 I can’t recommend these enough.
 Alternatively you can buy the Essential X-Men volumes.
-These are in black and white, and don’t contain the 12 page vignettes.
+These are the most affordable options typically, in black and white, and don’t contain the 12 page vignettes.
 The first volume collects Giant-Size X-Men #1 and UXM 94-119.

 The Phoenix Saga: UXM 101-108.
 This is the first part of a two part epic.
 This may actually be the greatest story arc in super-hero comics.
 Certainly one of the best.
 John Byrne joins the team with issue 108.